fbpx

 Types of wire for a plant trellis

-So, what type of wire is used for the trellis?
-Wire used for a plant trellis is typically selected for its ability to act as a support framework while also resisting weathering from the elements.
+The wire used for a plant trellis is typically selected for its ability to act as a support framework while also resisting weathering from the elements.
 Here are some common types of wire used for trellising plants:

 • Stainless Steel Wire